EvanNikaloasTheFirst/SpaceInvaders-CSY1018/README.md

 # MyFirstIndieStyleGame-CSY1018

 A web development project assigned during my first year of university.
-✅  ❌

 Features
 Bare pass (D- - D+)
-When the start button is pressed the game should begin and the start button should no longer be visible	y	Game starts when button is pressed✅ Spaceships get created at a random position at the top of the screen✅ Bombs fall down the screen towards the player✅
+When the start button is pressed the game should begin and the start button should no longer be visible	✅

+Game starts when button is pressed✅

+Spaceships get created at a random position at the top of the screen✅

+Bombs fall down the screen towards the player✅

-When the bomb hits the ground (green grass area) it explodes✅ If the player is in the radius of the bomb, print “game over” and set the players animation to ✅dead (css class “character dead”)✅
+When the bomb hits the ground (green grass area) it explodes✅

+If the player is in the radius of the bomb, print “game over” and set the players animation to ✅dead (css class “character dead”)✅